Strand Hotel Fevik.

 The pavilion style restaurant Neptun echoes the hotel’s past and the welcoming interior sets you back to the era of Agatha Christie.
-The restaurant offers a dinner menu of 15 dishes from which you can build a one to three-course meal.
+The restaurant offers a dinner menu of 15 dishes from which you can build a one to a three-course meal.
 At lunch, you can choose between 9 hot and cold meals.
 The food is fuss-free and attractively presented using fresh seasonal quality local produce.
-The vegetables are sourced from nearby family run Hesnes Gartneri.
+The vegetables are sourced from nearby family-run Hesnes Gartneri.
 The scallops, cod and salmon are delivered from seafood experts Reinhartsen in Kristiansand and the succulent and juicy chicken is sourced from Vestfold Fugl .
 The restaurant atmosphere is cosy, relaxed and friendly.
 Try to get a table on the canopy part of the pavilion with a lovely view of the sea.

 You can visit the nearby Hesnes Gartneri and have a leisurely lunch or buy fresh produce and interior design in the farm shop.

 Next to the restaurant, you can enjoy a leisurely drink in front of the open fireplace in the historic bar named after Roald Dahl or on the wide terrace or lawn in front of the beach.